 To minimize impacts to neighbors and traffic, the utility and pavement improvements will be conducted in a single project from 10th Street to Six Corners.
 Combining the roadway work and utility improvements into a single project not only saves time and money, it also minimizes disruption to neighbors and the traveling public by avoiding multiple construction projects in the same section.

-At this time it is anticipated that design for the Country Club Road Improvement Project (from 10th Street to Six Corners) could be completed by early 2018, followed by construction beginning in spring of 2018 and finishing in fall of 2018.
+At this time it is anticipated that design for the Country Club Road Improvement Project (from 10th Street to Six Corners) will be completed in spring 2018.
+Construction is expected to begin in late 2018 or early 2019, finishing in spring/summer 2019.

 In February 2017, the City of Lake Oswego hired a consultant team to develop Construction Plans and Specifications for utility and pavement improvements for a section of Country Club Road from 10th Street to Six Corners (intersection of Bayberry Road, Iron Mountain Road, Country Club Road, C Avenue).